 Biotechnology and Manufacturing Research, ss.
-77.54(57)(b) \$25,000,000 and 77.54(57d)(b)
+77.54(57)(b) and \$31,100,000 77.54(57d)(b)

-Certain machinery and equipment, including attachments, parts, and accessories, and other tangible personal property used exclusively and directly in qualified research by persons engaged primarily in manufacturing or biotechnology is exempt from tax.
-The exemption also applies to such purchases by a member of a combined group that is conducting qualified research for another member of a combined group that is primarily engage in manufacturing or biotechnology.
+Certain machinery and equipment, including attachments, parts and accessories, and other tangible personal property used exclusively and directly in qualified research by persons engaged primarily in manufacturing or biotechnology is exempt from tax.
+The exemption also applies to such purchases by a member of a combined group that is conducting qualified research for another member of a combined group that is primarily engaged in manufacturing or biotechnology.

-Certain machines and specific processing equipment, including accessories, attachments, and parts for the machines or equipment, that are used exclusively and directly in raising animals that are sold primarily to a biotechnology business, a public or private institution of higher education, or a governmental unit for exclusive and direct use by any such entity in qualified research or manufacturing is exempt from tax.
-The exemption also applies to certain agricultural products, drugs, semen for artificial insemination, fuel, and electricity that are used exclusively and directly in raising animals that are sold primarily to a biotechnology business, a public or private institution of higher education, or a governmental unit for exclusive and direct use by any such entity in qualified research or manufacturing.
+Certain machines and specific processing equipment, including accessories, attachments and parts for the machines or equipment, that are used exclusively and directly in raising animals that are sold primarily to a biotechnology business, a public or private institution of higher education, or a governmental unit for exclusive and direct use by any such entity in qualified research or manufacturing is exempt from tax.
+The exemption also applies to certain agricultural products, drugs, semen for artificial insemination, fuel and electricity that are used exclusively and directly in raising animals that are sold primarily to a biotechnology business, a public or private institution of higher education, or a governmental unit for exclusive and direct use by any such entity in raising animals that are sold primarily to a biotechnology business, a public or private institution of higher education, or a governmental unit for exclusive and direct use by any such entity in qualified research or manufacturing.